Rebate Incentives | Rebate Process | Homeowner Rebate Packet

 - Permeable paver area must receive stormwater from a downspout or rain barrel/cistern overflow; and

 - Installation must be completed by a contractor with the PICP certificate of completion.

 - Determine project type (rain garden, permeable pavers, and/or impervious surface removal) and location.

 - Review the Permeable Surface Rebate Program Applicant Guide and Rebate Application Packet.

 - Perform a percolation test.
 The Perc Test Worksheet is part of the Rebate Application Packet.

 - Select a contractor or determine the equipment you will need if you will be performing the work yourself.

-- Submit the Rebate Application Packet, including a site design, estimated invoice, Perc Test Worksheet, Rebate Maintenance Agreement, and pre-construction photos to Sarah Davidson at the Alliance via email ([email protected]) or mail to: 501 Sixth Street, Annapolis, MD 21403.
+- Submit the Rebate Application Packet, including a site design, estimated invoice, Perc Test Worksheet, Rebate Maintenance Agreement, and pre-construction photos to Laura Todd at the Alliance via email ([email protected]) or mail to: 501 Sixth Street, Annapolis, MD 21403.

 - Schedule a pre-construction inspection with DOEE or the Alliance.
 Construction may begin after approval is granted after the pre-construction inspection.
 The project must be completed within four months of the notification that pre-construction approval has been granted.

 - Notify Laura Todd ([email protected]) at the Alliance that construction is complete.